-This series will explore 5 tips to build a sustainable, repeatable & effective C+ security effort.
-One that can pass security audits, comply with regulations, while still maintaining a strong dose of practicality.
+This series explores five tips to build a sustainable, repeatable, and effective C+ security effort—one that can pass security audits and comply with regulations, while still maintaining a strong dose of practicality.
 Time to go from F to C+, baby!

 Tip #2: Do not only consider security risk in your security effort